Iranian LNG for Europe – reality or pipe dream?

 The price of LNG reflects the supply/demand balance of the world.
 When the world wants more LNG than the world can provide, prices go up and vice versa.
 That’s pretty much the case for almost anything.
 Do you think the price of oil reflects extraction and transport costs?

-Let’s take this a little further – if LNG is not so horribly expensive in the first place after all, why is it that pipeline gas is cheaper?
-Is it really?
+Let’s take this a little further – if LNG is not so expensive in the first place after all, why is it that pipeline gas is cheaper?
+Is it?
 Look at Chile before LNG hit it.
 Whatever natural gas existed there was all pipeline gas – mostly from Argentina and there never seemed to be enough of it so prices hit the roof.

 Back to Iran.
-The problem there is not technology, nor is it location or even the gas supply problem many experts see on the horizon.
-Iran will have to finally reform it’s domestic gas market which will free up copious amounts of gas to liquefy and export.
+The problem there is not technology, nor its location, or even the gas supply problem many experts see on the horizon.
+Iran will have to finally reform its domestic gas market which will free up copious amounts of gas to liquefy and export.
 Besides, there are some islands in the Gulf such as Lavan whose gas is more or less stranded and makes great feedstock for LNG.

 It still was an admirably courageous initiative and also one that has cost Iran quite some cash.
 But if the central piece – the liquefaction train – is missing, it’s just a white elephant in the desert.
 Could it be brought back to life?

-There must be a realization on both sides that posturing, gambling and bluffing is not going to work for either side.
-No project means nothing for anyone.
+There must be a realization on both sides that posturing, gambling, and bluffing are not going to work for either side.
+No project means anything to anyone.

-And here we get at the heart of the problem.
-Buyers think they can never trust Iran and must get everything set in stone before they are really engaged.
+And here we get to the heart of the problem.
+Buyers think they can never trust Iran and must get everything set in stone before they are engaged.
 There needs to be at least one foundational buyer who takes things actively into his hands and does not wait until they happen by themselves.
-This means cooperation in good faith, help, and assistance without nailing every last detail of it prior to the engineers making a move, and it means trust between the parties.
+This means cooperation in good faith, help, and assistance without nailing every last detail of it before the engineers make a move, and it means trust between the parties.

 Iran has a lot of potential, but no LNG ready to be sold.
-In order to get there, it needs foundational buyers which will be forced to swallow a bitter pill which is taking the risk on the entire supply chain.
+To get there, it needs foundational buyers who will be forced to swallow a bitter pill which is taking the risk on the entire supply chain.
 Buyers will only consider doing so if Iran offers them a great deal and allows them to skim at least part of the cream off the top.

 LNG from Iran would be a great alternative to Europe complementing its clean energy portfolio and it’s a very viable option if only those involved can put their heads together until a compromise that is palatable to both parties is found.
 But this is another story.